-We are pleased to announce a new grant program for communities in Pennsylvania!
+We are pleased to announce a new seasonal grant program for communities in Pennsylvania!

 The new Bare Root Tree program aims to assist communities in Pennsylvania with increasing the tree canopy and commitment to urban and community forests.
 This program provides up to 20 large caliper bare root trees for planting on land owned by a municipality (streets and parks) or non-profit organizations.